lnetw/Bot_vk/README.md

 3. Predict the weather
 4. Generate postcards and cats

-To fully deploy it, there is a requirements.
+To fully deploy it will require some libraries, which are listed in the requirements.
 You also need to specify your token data, group id and information for the database in a special file secret_settings.

 # Вк чат бот